DRigby26/codechallenge-nodejs/README.md

 ## Project Description
 For this challenge, you will build a web API that delivers cancer related information to third-party applications.
 They key to this API is to build it following [RESTful principles](https://www.redhat.com/en/topics/api/what-is-a-rest-api).

 The data to be used can be found on the Government's [cancer website](https://www.cancer.gov/) and is located under the `CANCER TYPES` section of the website.
-How you extract the data from the website and convert it into a format that can be used by your new API is up to you.
+Some of that data has been provided to you and is located in the `data/cancer` folder of the repo you just forked.
+However, it should be noted that only a few cancer types were provided, you may decide to implement more to round out the project.
+The format of the provided data is also not conducive to an API that implements full CRUD operations, there is a good chance you will need to settle on a different data schema for the project.

 Your API should supply information for several cancer types.
 The data set for each cancer must contain the following: